-SAMPLE CONTRACT

-THIS CONTRACT IS A SAMPLE FORM OF CONTRACT ONLY AND DOES NOT INCLUDE ALL PROVISIONS WHICH MAY BE NECESSARY TO IMPLEMENT ANY TRANSACTION.
-THIS SAMPLE CONTRACT IS PRESENTED FOR DISCUSSION PURPOSES ONLY.

-THIS DOCUMENT MAY NOT BE EXECUTED FOR ANY PURPOSE.

 MASTER FIRM PURCHASE/SALE AGREEMENT

 II

-enovate, L.L.C., a Delaware limited liability company ("Company"), and ______________, a ____________ ____________ ("Customer"), referred to collectively as the "Parties," enter into this Master Firm Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the ___ Day of _________, ____ (the "Effective Date").
+enovate, L.L.C., a Delaware limited liability company ("Company"), and Coral Energy Resources, L.P. a Delaware limited partnership ("Customer"), referred to collectively as the "Parties," enter into this Master Firm Purchase/Sale Agreement (together with all Transactions, collectively, this "Agreement") effective as of the 1st Day of April, 2001 (the "Effective Date").
 The General Provisions set forth in Appendix "1" shall apply to this Agreement.

 ARTICLE 1.
 TERM This Agreement shall govern all Transactions and be in effect for a term of one year from the Effective Date.
 It shall then continue in effect from Month to Month, unless terminated by either Party upon 30 Days prior written notice to the other Party; provided, this Agreement shall continue to apply to all Transactions then in effect until all Transactions are completed.
 Termination of this Agreement in all instances shall be subject to Section 8.4.